RESIDENCY PROGRAM LEADERSHIP

 Residency Program Director

-Dr. Aref received his medical degree from Northwestern University and completed his residency in ophthalmology at Penn State Hershey Eye Center and then a fellowship in glaucoma Bascom Palmer Eye Institute.
+Dr. Aref received his medical degree from Northwestern University and his MBA in Economics & Strategic Management from The University of Chicago.
+He completed his residency in ophthalmology at Penn State Hershey Eye Center and then a fellowship glaucoma at The Bascom Palmer Eye Institute.
 As an attending with the Glaucoma Service, Dr. Aref performs trabeculectomy and glaucoma drainage implant surgery for advanced glaucomatous disease, as well as microinvasive glaucoma surgery for patients with mild to moderate disease, using the latest surgical innovations.
 He specializes in complex cataract surgery and is certified in the use of a femtosecond laser system for laser-assisted cataract extraction.
 Dr. Aref is board-certified by The American Board of Ophthalmology as well as The Royal College of Physicians and Surgeons of Canada.
 He joined the Illinois Eye and Ear Infirmary in 2011.

 Assistant Director of Medical Education

-Tina leads the administrative support team for all aspects of medical education for the Department.
-She facilitates the resident and fellow application and interview process and coordinates the training program for residents, fellows and medical students.
-In collaboration with KEIO and UNIFESP Universities in Tokyo and Sao Paulo, Tina works to ensure a successful international learning experience for our residents and our visiting residents.
-In addition, Tina coordinates the Continuing Medical Education activities the Department sponsors throughout the year.
+Peter leads the administrative support team for all aspects of medical education for the Department.
+He facilitates the resident and fellow application and interview process and coordinates the training program for residents, fellows and medical students.
+In collaboration with KEIO and UNIFESP Universities in Tokyo and Sao Paulo, Peter works to ensure a successful international learning experience for our residents and our visiting residents.
+In addition, Peter coordinates the Continuing Medical Education activities the Department sponsors throughout the year.